 |Biplane takes off over the Ohio State airfield, where the Ohio Stadium was later built, in about 1917|

-The commandant and his staff provided military instruction to the aviation cadets and pilots, while the scientific and technical instruction was in the hands of the following departments: signaling and radio, gunnery, aids to flight, airplanes, engines, and aerial observation.
-The aviation laboratory was built for the purpose of teaching students the rudiments of aircraft construction and maintenance.
+The aviation laboratory was built for the purpose of teaching cadets the rudiments of aircraft construction and maintenance.
 Newly built aircraft were rolled down the hill to the Ohio State University Airport, located in the floodplain of the Olentangy River and the current site of Ohio Stadium.

-With the return to peace, aviation became dormant on campus.
-This did not last long though, and in 1939, the University took part in the Civilian Pilot Training Program, which started that year under the sponsorship of the Civil Aeronautics Administration.
+In 1939, the university took part in the Civilian Pilot Training Program, which started that year under the sponsorship of the Civil Aeronautics Administration.
 Although its purpose was to foster private flying, it quickly became tied to the war effort with the onset of World War II.
 On December 7, 1941, the program changed its name to the “Civil Aeronautics Administration-War Training Service.”
 In December 1942, the university was designated as a Naval Aviation Cadet training center.